Kentucky Parole Board votes to have Paducah school shooter serve out life sentence

 "He was sentenced to life in prison without the possibility of parole for 25 years.
 Also on December 1, 1997, Michael sentenced me to life in a wheelchair without the possibility of parole ever," Missy Jenkins Smith said.

-Nicole Hadley's parents and siblings also spoke of their loss, and the fear it would cause them if Carneal is granted parole.
+Nicole Hadley's parents and siblings also spoke of their loss, and the fear it would cause them if Carneal was granted parole.

 "If the shooter is released, what happens when he doesn't take his meds?
 Who's he going to hurt or kill next?
 The community and the families don't deserve to be sentenced to even harsher -- to living in fear," Gwen Hadley said tearfully.